Who we are

 Women’s economic empowerment

-Economic empowerment of women is one of the most important contributing factors to gender equality and to addressing poverty reduction and improving access to services such as health and education.
-Through its field operations, the OSCE supports women entrepreneurs to access resources and build networks; provides training and legal advice on how to open and run a business; and supports the development of gender-sensitive national migration policies to ensure equal opportunities and protection for both male and female labour migrants.
+Economic empowerment of women is one of the most important contributing factors to gender equality and addressing poverty reduction and improving access to services such as health and education.
+Through its field operations, the OSCE supports women entrepreneurs to access resources and build networks; provides training and legal advice on how to open and run a business, and supports the development of gender-sensitive national migration policies to ensure equal opportunities and protection for both male and female labour migrants.

 How can OSCE contribute to your career journey?